akkanben/java-fundamentals/linter/README.md

 **Command line argument instructions:**

-1. Navigate to `app/src/main/java/liner/`.
-2. Run with `java App.java path/to/your/file.js`
+- `./gradlew run --args path/to/your/file.js`

-Alternatively the full path to your file can be provied as a command line argument within Intellij IDEA.
+- Alternatively the full path to your file can be provied as a command line argument within Intellij IDEA.